-Carol Demuth, a social worker with Buckner Adoption & Maternity Services, points out that older children bring more issues to a family.
-“Parents adopting a child beyond infancy will need to realize that the child will come not only with his own personality, but with habits and behaviors learned in his previous living situation.”
+Carol Demuth, a social worker, points out that older children bring more issues to a family.
+“Parents adopting a child beyond infancy will need to realize that the child will come not only with his own personality but with habits and behaviors learned in his previous living situation.”

 Both Pertman and Demuth join other adoption professionals in the strong belief that the needs of children and their families can be met through pre-adoption preparation and remaining open to assistance and education throughout the child’s life.

 Parents can prepare through education and counseling.
 Pertman asserts that parent pre-adoption education is crucial to the successful parenting of adopted children, and he feels that not enough adopting parents take that need to heart.
 Whether through the Internet, books, support groups, or meetings with professionals, parents who are adopting a child beyond the earliest infancy should ready themselves with knowledge of

 - “normal” or average child development,